w3hc/zk-api/README.md

 ZK API enables anonymous access to Claude's AI models through a prepaid credit system backed by Ethereum smart contracts.
 Users deposit ETH once and make thousands of anonymous API requests without revealing their identity or linking requests together, using ZK-SNARK proofs and Rate-Limit Nullifiers (RLN).

+See the [ZK API Usage Credits: LLMs and Beyond](https://ethresear.ch/t/zk-api-usage-credits-llms-and-beyond/24104) original proposal on Ethresear.ch for more details.

 ## Overview

 ### Key Features